kephin/Node_The-Complete-Node.js-Developer-Course/node_fundemantals.md

   4. run `$ repl` and then you can inspect all the stuff in your program
   5. press `ctrl + c` to exit

-9. GUI debugging(Still not available..)
+9. :x: GUI debugging(Still not available..)